 Glutathione, also known as GSH, is a naturally occurring molecule found in every cell of our body.
-It is made up three amino acids – cysteine, glycine, and glutamate.
-It participates in many cellular functions such as stress defence, detoxification, and cell signalling.
-Glutathione also impacts the regulation of DNA and protein synthesis, amino acid transport, gene expression, as well as cell proliferation and cell death.
+It is made up of three amino acids – cysteine, glycine, and glutamate.
+It participates in many cellular functions, such as stress defense, detoxification, and cell signaling.
+Glutathione also impacts the regulation of DNA and protein synthesis, amino acid transport, and gene expression, as well as cell proliferation, and cell death.
 Maintaining optimum levels of glutathione is therefore crucial in protecting our body’s balance homeostasis.
 Disturbances in GHS balance have been implicated in the progression of a number of diseases like cancer, cystic fibrosis, and neurodegenerative, cardiovascular, inflammatory, immune, and metabolic diseases.
 Basically, where ever you find a chronic disease, glutathione levels will be low.

 Aside from protecting us from oxidative stress, glutathione assists in the detoxification of drugs.
-The long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) and proton pump inhibitors (PPIs) have numerous documented negative repercussions including increased toxicity and elevated ROS levels which may be reduced with GHS.
-GHS is also used in some drug rehabilitation programs as part of the drug cleansing process for patients.
+The long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) and proton pump inhibitors (PPIs) has numerous documented negative repercussions, including increased toxicity and elevated ROS levels, which may be reduced with GHS.
+GHS is also used in some drug rehabilitation programs as part of the drug-cleansing process for patients.

 Glutathione is also an effective chelator – transporting and excreting toxic heavy metals present in the body.
 We absorb these through food ingestion and exposure to certain body products and chemicals.
 These toxic metals contribute to some neurological and cognitive disorders as well as cell damage.

-Glutathione is becoming more popular and accessible because of its skin care abilities.
-Although there is still a debate as to which type of application is most beneficial for the skin, GHS can now be found in skin care sections as lotion, cream, sublingual spray or capsule.
+Glutathione is becoming more popular and accessible because of its skincare abilities.
+Although there is still a debate as to which type of application is most beneficial for the skin, GHS can now be found in skincare sections such as lotion, cream, sublingual spray, or capsule.
 Some even have it administered intravenously for that youthful glow.
-The efficacy of glutathione as a skin whitener is still disputed but many experts still swear by it.
+The efficacy of glutathione as a skin whitener is still disputed, but many experts still swear by it.

-Aside from detoxifying and reducing free radicals, one of the anti-aging benefits of glutathione come from its ability to protect skin cells from near-visible, UVA and UVB radiations.
+Aside from detoxifying and reducing free radicals, one of the anti-aging benefits of glutathione comes from its ability to protect skin cells from near-visible, UVA and UVB radiations.
 In fact, in the critical UVB region, the extent of defense provided by glutathione is almost as good as that of nucleotide excision repair, an automated DNA repair mechanism for damaged cells.
-Researchers therefore suggest that a major role of GSH in human skin cells is to protect them from the cytotoxic action of sunlight.
+Researchers, therefore, suggest that a major role of GSH in human skin cells is to protect them from the cytotoxic action of sunlight.

 Few of us know that inflammation plays a crucial role in the process of aging.
 Though inflammation is necessary and even helpful to ward off antigens that invade our body, it is also associated with a number of chronic diseases, most of which are common to the elderly.

-As we grow old, our bodies no longer efficiently make the cytokines that are necessary for the regulation of immunity, inflammation and the creation of new blood cells.
+As we grow old, our bodies no longer efficiently make the cytokines that are necessary for the regulation of immunity, inflammation, and the creation of new blood cells.
 There is also a significant decrease in T-lymphocytes in the elderly population, affecting inflammatory profiles.
-The increased production of free radicals and the natural depletion of glutathione don’t help either.
+The increased production of free radicals and the natural depletion of glutathione doesn’t help either.

 The good news is that when we have optimum glutathione levels achieved through supplementation, we have a better chance of reducing or eliminating inflammation.
 A few studies focused on lung inflammation have proven the protective and therapeutic role of glutathione in oxidant-induced lung injury and inflammation.
-Results show that glutathione’s effect on oxidative stress significantly reduced cell inflammation in test subjects.
-Glutathione modulates NF-kB activity, responsible for the expression of proinflammatory genes.
+Results show that glutathione benefits cellular health as it reduces on oxidative stress and inflammation in test subjects significantly.
+Glutathione modulates NF-kB activity, which is responsible for the expression of proinflammatory genes.

-Glutathione helps in managing various digestive diseases including IBS, gastroenteritis, ulcerative cholitis, Chron’s disease and malabsorption syndromes to name a few.
-It also protects the various organs of the digestive tract from inflammation, infection and cell damage.
-It can serve as prophylaxis for gastritis, ulcer and gastrointestinal cancer as it defends the stomach lining from oxidative stress, antigens and the development of cancer cells.
+Glutathione helps in managing various digestive diseases, including IBS, gastroenteritis, ulcerative colitis, Chron’s disease, and malabsorption syndromes, to name a few.
+It also protects the various organs of the digestive tract from inflammation, infection, and cell damage.
+It can serve as prophylaxis for gastritis, ulcer, and gastrointestinal cancer as it defends the stomach lining from oxidative stress, antigens, and the development of cancer cells.